Harika-SVL/Docker/notes.md

  _**Docker container creation :**_

-* To create container we need some image in this case lets take `hello-world`
+* To create container we need some image in this case let's take `hello-world`
 * The command `docker container run hello-world` executed
 * What happens
-    * docker client will forward the request to docker daemon
+    * `Docker client` will forward the request to Docker daemon
-    * docker daemon will check if the image exists locally. if yes creates the container by using image
+    * `Docker daemon` will check if the image exists locally.
+If yes it creates the container by using the image
-    * if the image doesnot exist, then docker daemon tries to download the image from docker registry connected.
-The default docker registry is docker hub
+    * If the image doesnot exist, then docker daemon tries to download the image from docker registry connected.
+The default _**Docker registry**_ is `Docker hub`
-    * Downloading image into local repo from registy is called as pull
+    * Downloading image into local repo from registy is called as `pull`
     * Once the image is pulled the container is created

 ![alt text](shots/20.PNG)

-* Registry is collection of docker images hosted for reuse
+* Registry is a collection of docker images hosted for reuse
-* Docker hub
+* _**Docker hub**_

     [ Refer Here : https://hub.docker.com/search?q= ]